gitzuzu/gitzuzu/README.md

 Hi 👋 My name is Zeina Hesham
 =============================

 I am a second year computer science student, and I am so excited for what the future has to offer.
 I am currently aspiring to learn as much as I can because who knew computer science could be so fun?
-Certainly not highschool me !
+Certainly not highschool me!

 * 🚀  I'm currently working on [FRNTR- furniture ecommerce store](http://https://github.com/GeorgeAyy/Web-Ninjas-El-Cyber)
 * 🧠  I'm learning Node.js & Express